ThunderCats in its entirety © Warner Bros.

 "Stop that," Lepra said angrily, but Felline wormed out of her sister's grip and submerged up to the waist.

-The water was so icy she gasped in surprise, which sent water up her nose.
+The water was so icy she gasped in surprise, which sent some of it up her nose.
 It was summer – shouldn't the water have been a little warmer?
 Or was it always cold this close to the mountains?
 Determined not to let the prince get washed away, Felline scrabbled through the piles of other cats already lying at the bottom until she felt the hard, circular edge of his face lift free.
 Bare feet flailing, she pushed herself upright with a splash and a triumphant grin, the coin clutched in her fist.

 "Here, what's all this now?" she heard through the water in her ears.
-"What are you ladies doing?"
+"What are you doing?"

 "Nothing," Felline squeaked.
 She was the one clinging to her sister now, claws digging into Lepra's arm.